 The Group’s main market areas are Finland, Scandinavia, the Baltic region, and Eastern markets (Russia, other CIS countries, and Ukraine).
 The relative share of net sales in Eastern markets continued to decrease during the second quarter of 2022, mainly due to the war in Ukraine and the decision to reduce operations in Russia and ultimately exit the market.
 According to the previously announced strategy, the company will direct its growth investments at Western markets.

 Cash flow and financing

 The Group’s liquidity position remained strong.
-Cash and cash equivalents were EUR 27.5 million at the end of the review period.
-Committed revolving credit facilities, totaling EUR 55.0 million, were fully unused, as in comparative periods.
-EUR 17 million of Aspo’s EUR 80 million commercial paper program was in use (12/2019: EUR 21 million, 6/2019: EUR 30 million).
+Cash and cash equivalents were EUR 47.5 million at the end of the review period (12/2021: EUR 17.7 million).
+Committed revolving credit facilities, totaling EUR 40.0 million, were fully unused, as in the comparative period.
+EUR 7 million of Aspo’s EUR 80 million commercial paper program were in use (6/2021: EUR 6 million; 12/2021: EUR 5 million).

-In April, Aspo issued a new hybrid bond of EUR 20 million.
-The coupon rate of the new bond is 8.75% per annum.
-The bond has no maturity, but the company is entitled to redeem it in May 2022 at the earliest.
-At the same time, Aspo repurchased part of its former hybrid bond of EUR 25 million at EUR 18.4 million in accordance with the tender offer regarding the bond.
-The repurchase was conditional on the issuance of a new hybrid bond.
-The unpurchased part of the former hybrid bond of EUR 6.6 million was repaid on May 27, 2020.
+On June 7, 2022, Aspo issued a new hybrid bond of EUR 30 million.
+The coupon rate of the bond is 8.75% per annum.
+The bond has no maturity, but the company is entitled to redeem it in June 2025 at the earliest.
+Aspo’s previous hybrid bond of EUR 20 million was redeemed on May 2, 2022.

-Dividends of EUR 0.11 per share, totaling approximately EUR 3.4 million, were paid during the quarter.
+Dividends of EUR 0.23 per share, totaling EUR 7.2 million, were paid during the second quarter.